SQAPractical/ASK/README.md

 10. Type `git merge master` to make sure there won't be any conflicts in your future PR.

-11. Run project to double check if it is not broken
+11. Run project to double check if it is not broken (if you fixed something, you need to commit changes one more time)

 12. If there is no conflicts, you can push to github.
     Being on your branch, type `git push`